prmtrigo/training-skills/README.md

 - **Gradual Progression:** As I gain confidence and skills, I will tackle progressively more complex problems.

-- **Explanation:** Each problem will be accompanied by an explanation of the problem statement and my tought process behind the solution
+- **Explanation:** Each problem, except for the most basic ones, will be accompanied by an explanation of the problem statement and my thought process behind the solution.